-In the lead-up to the 2018 midterm elections, join the UC Berkeley Center for New Media, SFMOMA’s Public Knowledge Initiative, the UC Berkeley School of Journalism, and Boalt School of Law for a symposium that explores how our political system has been — and might be — “hacked” in ways its creators could never have imagined.
-Join us for the keynote at SFMOMA, and check out the full symposium schedule taking place on Friday, October 19, for Hacking Politics here.
+This talk is part of the symposium Hacking Politics.
+Organized by the UC Berkeley Center for New Media, SFMOMA’s Public Knowledge Initiative, the UC Berkeley School of Journalism, and Boalt School of Law, Hacking Politics explores how our political system has been — and might be — “hacked” in ways its creators could never have imagined.
+This symposium takes place on Friday, October 19.
+Check out the full symposium schedule here.

 Public Knowledge is organized by the San Francisco Museum of Modern Art in partnership with the San Francisco Public Library.
 The project has been made possible in part by a major grant from the National Endowment for the Humanities: Exploring the human endeavor.